Bergmann Hotel: Marie Bergmann and Early History of the Hotel

 A pioneer in pre-statehood Alaska, Bergmann was an established name in the Juneau hotel business of the period.
 Marie Bergmann began her professional life in Juneau by working in the hotel industry as well as nursing.
 Ms. Bergmann originally envisioned a larger, more opulent hotel—but without additional investors and financing she was forced to scale back her plans.
 The grand opening of the hotel occurred on December 16, 1913.
 Marie Bergmann died in 1918 of a reported brain hemorrhage.

 The building was listed on the National Register of Historic Places in 1978.

 Modern role

 Although listed as a hotel, the building served primarily as miners housing, with most occupants renting rooms by the week or month.
 Rooms in the Bergmann did not contain kitchens, although all contained sinks.
 Restroom, shower and laundry facilities were shared.
 There are three toilets and three shower facilities per floor.
 Laundry and microwave facilities are on each floor.
-The hotel has been owned since 2001 by Camilla Barrett and James M. Barrett esq.(until 2017 due to health reasons).
+The hotel has been owned since 2001 by Camilla Barrett and James M. Barrett esq.(until 2017 for health reasons).